Noise-Induced Randomization in Regression Discontinuity Designs: Introduction

-Despite its simplicity and interpretability, the continuity-based approach to regression discontinuity inference does not satisfy the criteria for rigorous design-based causal inference as outlined by \citet{rubin2008objective}.
-According to the design-based paradigm, even in observational studies, a treatment effect estimator should be justifiable based on randomness in the treatment assignment mechanism alone; the leading example of this paradigm is the analysis of randomized controlled trials following \citet{neyman1923applications} and \citet{rubin1974estimating}.
-In contrast, the formal guarantees provided by the continuity-based regression discontinuity analysis often take smoothness of $\mu_{(w)}(z)$ as a primitive.
-While continuous measurement error in (or ``imprecise control'' of) the running variable by units implies continuity of the conditional expectation function \citep{lee2008randomized}, this result is not used in estimation and inference and, as we show, only makes limited use of the identifying power of measurement error, perhaps most notably for discrete running variables.
+Despite its appeal and simple formulation, the continuity-based approach to regression discontinuity inference does not satisfy the criteria for credible causal inference as outlined by \citet{rubin2008objective}.
+These criteria include outcome-free design and modeling randomness in the assignment mechanism rather than modeling the outcomes. \citet{rubin2008objective} advocates for these principles to approximate the ideal of a design-based analysis of randomized controlled trials following \citet{neyman1923applications} and \citet{rubin1974estimating}.
+In contrast, the formal guarantees provided by continuity-based regression discontinuity analyses often take smoothness of \smash{$\mu_{(w)}(\cdot)$} as a primitive without explicitly modeling effective randomization in the assignment mechanism.
+While continuous measurement error in (or imprecise control of) the running variable implies continuity of \smash{$\mu_{(w)}(\cdot)$} \citep{lee2008randomized}, this result is not used in estimation and inference.

-Here we propose a new approach to regression discontinuity inference---one that goes back to the qualitative argument above used to justify regression discontinuity designs and directly exploits noise in the running variable $Z_i$ for inference.
-Formally, we assume the existence of a latent variable $U_i$ such that $\EE{Z_i \cond U_i} = U_i$, and that any variation in the running variable $Z_i$ around $U_i$ is exogenous.
-For example, again revisiting our educational setting, we can take $U_i$ to be a measure of the student's true ability; then the test score $Z_i$ is a noisy measurement of $U_i$ with well-documented psychometric properties.
-Likewise, in a medical setting, the running variable $Z_i$ may be a measurement of an underlying condition $U_i$ (e.g., CD4 counts); such diagnostic measurements often have well-studied test-retest reliability.
+Here we propose a new approach to regression discontinuity inference that goes back to the above qualitative argument used to justify regression discontinuity designs: Our approach directly exploits effectively random treatment assignment induced by noise in the running variable $Z_i$.
+Formally, we assume the existence of a latent variable $U_i$, and that the variation in the running variable $Z_i$ around $U_i$ is known and exogenous.
+For example, revisiting our educational setting, we can take $U_i$ to be a measure of the student's true ability; then the test score $Z_i$ is a noisy measurement of $U_i$ with well-documented psychometric properties.
+Likewise, in a medical setting, the running variable $Z_i$ may be a measurement of an underlying condition $U_i$ (e.g., CD4 counts); such diagnostic measurements often have well-studied test--retest reliability.
 In both cases, it is plausible that the measurements $Z_i$ are independent of relevant potential outcomes conditional on the underlying quantity $U_i$.